Weirdo

 He supposed he'd better start mentally preparing himself for more magic nonsense.

-The dormitory was... big.
+The dormitory was... big

 Each dormitory was a massive, fortress-like tower made of stone and mana-imbued ironwood, stacked over thirty floors high.

+The first five floors were reserved for first-year students.
 Higher years lived above, an unspoken ranking system of seniority and power.

 Kael's room was on the fourth floor.